Child beauty pageant: Sexualization

-In preparation for these beauty pageants, children have their appearances altered by costumes, makeup, and other products which can objectify them at a very young age.
+In preparation for these beauty pageants, children have their appearances altered by costumes, makeup, and other products which can sexualize them at a very young age.
 Certain pageants encourage contestants to emulate grown women, applying heavy makeup to create full lips, long eyelashes, and flushed cheeks, wearing high heels and revealing "evening gowns", and doing provocative dance steps, poses or facial expressions.
 These things are not only preferred but expected if a child is to win the contest.

 The children participating in beauty contests may learn that they gain attention and status when being sexualized.
 The child perceives that sexuality is not only encouraged but can be a means to an end.

 "When you have them looking older, for a lot of people that means looking sexier.
 I don't think it's a great idea for girls at that age to be focused so much on their sexuality," Syd Brown, a youth psychologist practicing in Maryland told ABC News.
 "If you're telling a 6-year-old to act like a 16-year-old, you're telling her to be seductive and to be sexy."

 Defense

 Regardless of the criticism, parents still defend their reasons for letting their young children participate in these pageants.
 Hillary Levy, an undergraduate researcher at Harvard University, found that many parents felt that their children, even males, were able to gain poise and confidence in front of a group.
 Parents of children with birth defects felt as though it was not a negative experience but instead, a way for their children to interact with others and not feel as if they were different.

 Many parents believe that beauty pageants teach their children to always perform their very best and boost their self-esteem.
-One mother of a two-year-old participant in Toddlers & Tiaras claimed: “'It’s just building that confidence early so she doesn’t have to hide away and she can achieve things she wants to achieve without being shy."
-She believes that gaining this self-confidence at a young age will benefit her child in the long run by helping her open up to people more easily and rid her of her shyness.
-"I was always involved in the baseball, the football, the basketball, the dance and now my kids are grown," said parent Joy Clark.
-"To me this is the same thing, it's a sport we travel to.
-We teach her, she practices, and you win prizes.
-It's just the same.
-It's just a sport."
 These parents believe that a pageant should not be viewed as anything other than another extra-curricular activity because it teaches children basic life values such as self-confidence, sportsmanship, determination, and leadership that any other sport or activity outside of school would do, and what matters is if a child is raised in a healthy environment surrounded by good people and good morals.